-FINRA Entitlement User Accounts Certification Process Begins January 8, 2018
+FINRA Entitlement Certification Process Begins April 22, 2019

-FINRA's Annual Entitlement User Accounts Certification Process begins on January 8, 2018, and ends February 8, 2018.
+FINRA's 2019 Annual Entitlement User Accounts Certification period begins on April 22, 2019, and ends June 21, 2019.
 During this period, Super Account Administrators (SAAs) for firms with more than one user must certify that users at their firm who require access to applications in FINRA’s Entitlement Program have only the entitlement privileges required to perform their job responsibilities and to delete accounts for users who no longer require access.
 Additional information is available on the following pages:

 - Entitlement User Accounts Certification Process Quick Reference Guide

 New CRD Entitlements Became Available June 30, 2018